Your household may qualify for a bigger refund with an Earned Income Tax Credit

 - You will get a Form 1095-B even if you had OHP for only part of the year or if you don't file a tax return.

 - Keep Form 1095-B for your records.
 Do not send it with your tax return.

 - View the 1095-B Form

 To learn more about the Form 1095-B, read our fact sheet.
-Also read the information below about how to report health coverage for you and your family, whether you had private health insurance or OHP coverage.
+Also read the information below about how to report other health coverage for you and your family.

 Several organizations offer help preparing taxes, including electronic tax filing services.
 In some cases help is free.
 Find out what resources are available to you and get information about electronic filing (e-file) by clicking the links below.